-It’s spaghetti, but with veggie noodles instead of pasta.
-If you are frightened by this then all the more in awe you will be when you try it and don’t miss that carb-loaded pasta for one second.
+It’s spaghetti, but with veggie “noodles” instead of pasta.
+If you are frightened by this, all the more in awe you will be when you try it and don’t miss the pasta for one second.
 Trust me.
 This is coming from a girl who loves carbs.
 Added bonus: you don’t have to own a spiralizer; these veggies come pre-shredded.

 I made some stupid easy bread knots to go with this.
 Low carb pasta gives me an all too welcome excuse to eat an extra knot.